thewulf7/adapter/README.md

 * Currently, don't do getItemView().setTag() ,because ItemView tag has be set to retain Helper object .

 # Dependencies
-* Glide-3.7.0.jar ==  For load url image , of course you can replace it with other image load library .
+* Glide-3.7.0.jar （for loadding url image , of course you can replace it with other image loading library)

 #Thanks
 * Inspired by JoanZapata's base-adapter-helper (https://github.com/JoanZapata/base-adapter-helper) .